Nicholas282787728/CbLab/concepts/preparing-a-bootable-usbiso-image-for-bare-metal-recovery.md

 In addition, you can specify the following options:

 * **Add CloudBerry Remote Assistant to the recovery disk**
-  This installs [CloudBerry Remote Assistant](https://www.cloudberrylab.com/remote-assistant.aspx) to enable remote access to the restored machine.
+  This installs [CloudBerry Remote Assistant](https://www.cloudberrylab.com/remote-assistant.aspx) to enable remote access to the restore disk.

 * **Protect the recovery disk with a master password**
   We strongly recommend that you specify a password to protect the recovery drive against unauthorized access to any sensitive information that may be stored on it, such as password hashes stored for accessing your cloud accounts from the recovery disk.